erichamilt0n/l2a-mobile-app/.github/ISSUE_TEMPLATE/feature_request.md

 ## Additional context

-**Add any other context**

-- Screenshots or mockups (if applicable)
-- Related issues or PRs
-- External references or examples
-- Any other relevant information
+Add any other context or screenshots about the feature request here.